Credit Suisse scrambles to finalise revamp as deadline looms

 "If the company roles out a plan that essentially makes a couple of minor changes and looks to raise capital, that will be very difficult."

-(Additional reporting by Emma-Victoria Farr in Frankfurt, David French in New York and Ross Kerber in Boston; Writing By John O'Donnell; editing by Diane Craft)
+(Reporting by Oliver Hirt and Noele Illien in Zurich and John O'Donnell; Additional reporting by Emma-Victoria Farr in Frankfurt, David French in New York and Ross Kerber in Boston; Writing By John O'Donnell; Editing by Diane Craft and Josie Kao)

 ((john.odonnell@thomsonreuters.com;))